sarahmei/embloggen/README.md

   1. In the console, run `TweetImporter.load_archive("/full/path/to/tweets.csv")`.
   1. Exit the Rails console.
   1. `rails server`
   1. Visit http://localhost:3000 to see a list of all the roots of your tweetstorms.
+Roots are defined as tweets that are:
+      * from you
+      * not in reply to another tweet
+      * that you replied to
   1. Choose a tweetstorm and select "See whole storm" to see the reply chain rooted at that tweet.
   1. From that page, select "Make a draft" at the bottom.
 This puts all the tweets in that storm into a textbox, separated by newlines, where they can be copied out into a real editor somewhere.